wanyuac/pathopath/README.md

 <img src="figures/pathopath_logo.png" style="width: 50%; height: auto;" alt="Pathopath logo" />

-**Patho**gen **Path**ways (PathoPath) is an R package determining direct and indirect contacts between movement pathways of subjects and building a contact network accordingly.
-It was developed for tracing transmission of pathogens.
-Subjects include patients, animals, inanimate objects, and so forth.
+**Patho**gen **Path**ways (PathoPath) is an open-source R package determining direct and indirect contacts between movement pathways of subjects and building a contact network accordingly, enabling integration of diverse pathogen data for epidemiological investigation and surveillance, such as tracing regional transmission of pathogens.

+For reconstruction of contact networks across settings, Pathopath has extended the conventional focus on patients to a generalised concept of *subjects*, which include patients, animals, inanimate objects, and so forth.
 In hospital settings, each pathway consists of all movements of a patient within a relevant healthcare facility—for instance, a single hospital or hospital network—from admission to discharge.

 Strengths of pathopath includes (1) versability—support multiple location levels (Hospital, Building, Floor, Unit, Ward, Room, Bed, *etc*) that can be specified by users; (2) generality—incorporation of patients and inanimate subjects.

+Pathopath is released under the GNU General Public License v3.0.

 ## 1. Installation